Meteor-Community-Packages/meteor-autocomplete/README.md

 - `template`: The template that should be used to render each list item.
 The template will be passed the entire matched document as a data context, so render list items as fancily as you would like.
 For example, it's usually helpful to see metadata for matches as in the pictures above.
 - `callback`: An optional function which is called with one argument, when an item is selected.

 Records that match the filter text typed after the token will be passed to the `template` sorted in ascending order by `field`.
+For example settings see one of the following:

+- https://github.com/mizzao/meteor-autocomplete/blob/master/examples/pubsublocal/client/client.js (from the example app above)
+- https://github.com/mizzao/CrowdMapper/blob/master/client/views/chat.coffee#L146 (an example used in a chatroom)

 **Simple autocompletion**: If you only need to autocomplete over a single collection and want to match the entire field, specify a `rules` array with a single object where `token` is the empty string: `''`.
 This is a little janky, but it works - you can offer any suggestions for improvement [here](https://github.com/mizzao/meteor-autocomplete/issues/4).